Experience Total Knee Revision

 A knee implant may come loose if there is inflammation in the knee joint, or if the prosthesis has become infected or completely dislocated.

-What to Expect with Total Knee Revision at Susquehanna Health
+What to Expect with Total Knee Revision at UPMC

-A total knee revision will be performed by a skilled orthopedic surgeon at Susquehanna Health.
+A total knee revision will be performed by a skilled orthopaedic surgeon at UPMC.
 You’ll have general anesthesia and won’t feel any pain.
 The procedure will take about three hours and will be similar to a traditional knee replacement.
 Your surgeon will remove the old knee prosthesis and any damaged bone at the end of the femur, then place a new implant in it’s place.
 Bone grafts may be used to strengthen the attachment to the new implant.

 Revision surgery for an infected knee will require two separate operations.
 During the first operation, your surgeon will remove the old knee implant and insert a special “spacer block” in its place that has been treated with antibiotics to fight the infection.
 The incision will then be closed and the block will remain inside the knee for about six weeks while the infection heals.
 Once the infection has cleared up, your surgeon will implant the new knee prosthesis.